loadedsith/three-js-fun-live/README.md

 https://www.livecoding.tv/grahampheath/

+This is the front end package.
+The backend is located here https://github.com/loadedsith/mysteryProjectServer

 It has been revealed that the mystery project includes rift support via node-ovrsdk.

 It has been pomised that the project will stay abstract.